Craig Regional Park

 Special Features

-Craig Regional Park was named in honor of Ted Craig, a long-time public servant in Orange County who was elected to the Brea City Council in 1928.
+It's worth noting that the park bears the name of Ted Craig, a dedicated public servant who left his mark on Orange County after being elected to the Brea City Council back in 1928.

 All Features & Facilities